prajithravisankar/SOH-weather-safety-app/README.md

 ## 🎖️ **Our Commitment**

-SafeGuard is more than just a hackathon project—it's our commitment to **building a safer, more connected world**.
+SafeGuard is more than just a project—it's our commitment to **building a safer, more connected world**.
 We believe that technology should serve humanity's most fundamental need: **safety and security for ourselves and those we love**.

 Every feature we build, every line of code we write, and every design decision we make is guided by this simple principle: **When disaster strikes, every second counts, and every person matters.**